serokell/blog-posts/Alex and Happy Part 2/article.md

 The comparison operators are all non-associative\* and bind equally tight.
 Addition and subtraction bind less tightly than division and multiplication.

-\* Instead of shifting or reducing, it will cause a parse error.
+\* Instead of shifting or reducing, they will cause a parse error.

 There will be a few more precedences that we will indicate later, but for now, let's continue with this.